Lea-Klas/RossmannSalesPrediction/README.md

 # Rossmann Store Sales Prediction

 ## Introduction
 This project focuses on developing a unified model to predict weekly store sales using historical sales data from 2013 to 2015.
-Additionally, we perform a comprehensive exploratory data analysis (EDA) to identify key factors influencing sales performance.
+Additionally, I performed a comprehensive exploratory data analysis (EDA) to identify key factors influencing sales performance.
 This analysis provides strategic insights and recommendations for optimizing future sales.
-Finally, we generate an overall performance report and individual performance reports for each store.
+Finally, I generated an overall performance report and individual performance reports for each store.
+Subsequently, I have created an interactive Tableau Dashboard to visualize the indidivual performance reports.

 ## Files
 - `rossmann.ipynb`: The main Jupyter Notebook containing the code.
 - `data/test.csv`: The dataset containing the historical sales data of 1,115 Rossmann stores.
 - `data/store.csv`: The dataset containing additional information about the 1,115 Rossmann stores.
+- `IndividualPerformance_Dashboard.png`: The PNG file containing the Tableau Dashboard.

 ## Features
 - Predict weekly sales for Rossmann stores